panchamdesai777/Machine-Learning-projects/Loan defauler - Decision Trees/Readme.md

-# Loan Defaulter - Decision Tree
+# Loan Defaulter Classification using Decision Tree Algorithm

 ## Problem Statement
 Using Decision Tree model, classify whether or not the borrower paid back their loan in full.</br>